2017 1

 Very happy Maylis de Laborderie, La Lagune's cellarmaster - April 2017

-Pichon Baron - one of the best visits during my primeur stay in Bordeaux.
-Me and my friend from Bordeaux, Alex Rychlewski, had a great time together with Corinne Michot Ilic and Nicolas Santier.
+Pichon Baron - one of the best visits during my primeur stays in Bordeaux.
+My friend from Bordeaux, Alex Rychlewski, and I had a great time with Corinne Michot Ilic and Nicolas Santier.
 Both were very kind to prepare additional vintages of Pichon Baron (2015 and 2014) to taste together with 2016 and 2015 Petit Village to compare to 2016.
-I asked Corinne and Nicolas about the recent revival of Petit Village (really great vintages 2015 and 2016), and they explained that the winemaker since the 2015 vintage, Diana Berrouet-Garcia, married to Olivier Berrouet's (Petrus) brother, has worked a lot of the vineyard, choosing only best parcels and including only old vines for Grand Vin.
+I asked Corinne and Nicolas about the recent revival of Petit Village (really great vintages 2015 and 2016).
+They explained that the winemaker since the 2015 vintage, Diana Berrouet-Garcia, married to Olivier Berrouet's (Petrus) brother, has worked a lot of the vineyard, choosing only the best parcels and including only old vines for Grand Vin.
 Much more focused and precise winemaking than before her arrival.

-2016 Les Tourelles de Pichon Baron (Merlot-based second wine) was attractive and seductive, very elegant, tasty and with a fruity finish.
+2016 Les Tourelles de Pichon Baron (Merlot-based second wine) was attractive and seductive, elegant, tasty, and fruity.
 91p.

 2016 Les Griffons de Pichon Baron (Cabernet bases second wine) showed more concentration and acidity than Les Tourelles, a longer finish, but the quality was similar.
 91+p.

-2016 Pichon Baron was powerful yet elegant with a velvety texture, strong backbone, excellent complexity and depth and long fruity finish.
+2016 Pichon Baron was powerful yet elegant with a velvety texture, strong backbone, excellent complexity and depth, and a long fruity finish.
 Fabulous effort!
 97+p.

 2016 Petit Village (77% Merlot, 14% C. Franc and 9% C. Sauvignon, 14.7% alcohol) was a beautifully crafted wine, so silky, velvety, and dramatically fresh and aromatic compared to vintages before 2015.
 What a turnaround for this property!
 96+p.